farazalam2017/QR-code-component-frontendmentor/README.md

 ### Useful resources

 - [Google](https://www.google.com) - This is the OG for those fancy tutorial on you tube.
-If get stuck somewhere just google things up and try to get your desired one by searching things and reading a lot don't get overwhelemed and frustrated, it is part of learning 🏫
+If get stuck somewhere just google things up and try to get your desired one by searching things and reading a lot don't get overwhelmed and frustrated, it is part of learning 🏫

 ## Author